How to have a positive mindset

 How can your child transform their mindset?

 People with a fixed mindset think they can either do something or they can’t.
-Our worksheet gives your child a chance to consider statements that demonstrate a fixed mindset, and change them into statements that show a growth mindset.
-We’ve included some possible answers below to help you.
+The worksheet to download gives your child a chance to consider statements that demonstrate a fixed mindset, and change them into statements that show a growth mindset.